 The host organisation will enter into a funding agreement with NSW Health that sets out obligations.
 A schedule for reporting will be outlined in the funding agreement and will include a requirement to provide:

 - annual progress reports

-- annual financial reports
+- · annual financial reports

-- A final report following the conclusion of the term of the Grant.
+- a final report following conclusion of the Grant term.